 TC Transcontinental's climate change strategy is fully embedded in our corporate strategic planning process behind a shared vision.
 The Corporation has clearly articulated a corporate sustainability strategy with smart goals that have been presented at all levels across the organization and communicated largely externally.
 We are sharing presentation tools with our teams in order to deliver a consistent message to our stakeholders.
-A legal subcommittee has also been created as part of the Corporate Social Responsibility Steering Committee: its role is to identify current and upcoming regulations that can affect the Corporation and suggest Corporate stances on these regulations, as well as adequate mitigation strategies.
+An internal Plastic Risk Management Group has also been created: its role is to identify current and upcoming regulations that can affect the Corporation and suggest Corporate stances on these regulations, as well as adequate mitigation strategies.